manishgcs/manishgcs.github.io/index.md

 Prior to joining grad school, I have worked in <b>Kernel</b> group of SoC verification platform, <a href="https://www.synopsys.com/verification/static-and-formal-verification/spyglass.html">SpyGlass</a>, at <a href="https://www.synopsys.com/">Synopsys India Pvt.
 Ltd.</a> I have also worked with <a href="https://sites.google.com/site/frehseg/">Prof. Goran Frehse</a> in <b>Parsers</b> team of affine linear hybrid systems verification platform, <a href="http://spaceex.imag.fr/">SpaceEx</a>, at <a href="https://www-verimag.imag.fr/">Verimag Research Lab></a>, Grenoble.

-In a previous life, I was an postgrad in CSE at IIT-Guwahati where I worked with <a href='https://www.iitg.ac.in/pbhaduri/'>Prof. Purandar Bhaduri</a> in Formal methods.
+Previously, I was an M.Tech student in <a href="https://www.iitg.ac.in/cse/">CSE</a> at IIT-Guwahati where I worked with <a href='https://www.iitg.ac.in/pbhaduri/'>Prof. Purandar Bhaduri</a>.
 My Masters' thesis was on the evaluation of Reachability analysis tools for hybrid systems.

 <hr/>